-UCR’s Vanpool Program matches groups of UCR commuters living within close proximity of each other and allows them to share the ride to and from the UCR campus.
+Vanpooling in an alternative form of transportation available to all UCR faculty, staff and currently enrolled UCR students.
+UCR Partners with Commute with Enterprise to provide vanpool services to commuters living within close proximity of each other and allows them to share the ride to and from the UCR campus.
 Vanpooling can save you money, reduce wear and tear on your personal vehicle, reduce commute time, help keep the air we breathe cleaner, lower greenhouse gas emissions and reduce both traffic and parking congestion.

-UC Riverside’s vanpools are owned and operated by Enterprise Rideshare.
+UC Riverside’s vanpools are owned and operated by Commute with Enterprise.
 The Vanpool Program is a self-supporting operation; vanpool participants fund all operating costs including vehicle lease costs and fuel.
-Monthly fares are designated by Enterprise Rideshare and are calculated based on the vehicle type, miles travelled, and number of occupants.
+Monthly lease fares are designated by Commute with Enterprise and are calculated based on the vehicle type, miles travelled, and number of occupants.

 Vanpools run daily (except weekends and holidays) and travel to campus once in the morning and return home once in the evening.
 Passengers pay a flat monthly rate.
 The more you ride, the more you benefit.

-Vanpools consist of a minimum of five people and must have at least one primary driver and a vanpool coordinator.
+Vanpools start-ups must have a minimum of five people and requires at least one primary driver and a vanpool coordinator.
 Drivers must be at least 25 years old with a good driving record.

 Faculty, Staff, and Graduate Students must enroll in the Alternative Transportation Program to receive incentives outlined in the Alternative Transportation Program.
 Undergraduates must request their incentives through the Transportation Services office.